transparency-dev/trillian-tessera/deployment/live/aws/codelab/README.md

     aws s3 ls --profile AdministratorAccess-<REDACTED>
     ```
- 1. Set these environment variables according to the you chose when configuring
+ 1. Set these environment variables according to the ones you chose when configuring
     your AWS profile:
     ```
     export AWS_REGION=us-east-1